0x161e-swei/covert-channel-101/README.md

 1. It achieved a maximum speed of only about ~161 Bytes / second, since it required the sender to evict the entire LLC.
 2. It was easily susceptible to transmission errors.

-We fixed aforementioned limitations by:
+We fixed the aforementioned limitations by:

 1. Making the sender evict (in our case flush) only a small fraction of the LLC, precisely a set of addresses whose cache set index is `0`.
 The receiver will also only probe addresses with the same property.
 This allowed us to